isomerpages/sportsg-safesport/latest/news/_posts/2024-04-13-post-Trauma Informed Approach for Disciplinary Hearings.md

 <p>DP Members also learnt of the 3 basic survival responses to threat; fight,
-flight, freeze – which would influence how individuals react when faced with unpleasant, unwanted or stressful situations. &nbsp;Some common myths related to freezing instead of showing signs of resistance or trying escape during a traumatic incident were discussed and case studies were analysed.</p>
+flight, freeze – which would influence how individuals react when faced with unpleasant, unwanted or stressful situations. &nbsp;Some common myths related to freezing instead of showing signs of resistance or trying to escape during a traumatic incident were discussed and case studies were analysed.</p>
 <p>Additionally, DP Members learnt about the traumatic stress reactions that
 encompass a wide range of responses:</p>
 <ul data-tight="true" class="tight">